-Most people have heard of the traditional types of organic foam mattress (innerspring, latex, memory foam, etc.), but what about pillowtop mattresses?
+Most people have heard of the traditional types of mattress (innerspring, latex, memory foam, etc.), but what about pillowtop mattresses?

 Have you tried one out?
 Have you ever heard of them before?